micro-os-plus/utils-lists-xpack/website/pages/developer.md

-One possible alternate solution to dynamically allocated list nodes is to include the list links in the allocated objects; hence the current implementation of the _intrusive_ lists, which are double linked lists which store pairs of pointers in the linked objects.
+One possible alternate solution to dynamically allocated list nodes is to include the list links in the allocated objects; hence the current implementation of the **intrusive** lists, which are double linked lists which store pairs of pointers in the linked objects.
 Objects linked in multiple lists use multiple pointers, one pair for each list.

 ## Statically initialised lists

-In order to support objects that auto-register themselves to static registrar objects, which are lists created in the global scope, via the static constructors mechanism, it is necessary to guarantee that the registrar is initialised before the clients need to register.
-Since the order of static constructors is not defined, the only solution that guarantees this is to initialize the registrar during startup (via BSS init) before the static constructors.
+In order to support **objects that auto-register themselves** to **static registrar objects**, which are lists created in the global scope, via the static constructors mechanism, it is necessary to guarantee that the registrar is initialised before the clients need to register.
+Since the order of static constructors is not defined, the only solution that guarantees this is to initialize the registrar during startup before the static constructors.

+@note
+This initialization is performed during startup, when the **bss** section is set to zero.

-These statically allocated lists must not change the content of any of their members in the constructors, since this may happen after clients have already registered.
+These statically allocated lists **must not change the content of any of their members in the constructors**, since this may happen after clients have already registered.

-Additional logic must check that the lists are uninitialised and initialise them before any action.
+Before inserting into this list, the user must call `initialize_once()`, the will check the list, and, if in initial zero state, will initialise it to empty state (both pointers pointing to itself).

 ## C++ API